This month, we released our new Understanding Airline and Travel Trends Report, containing data from more than 280 online travel bookings.

-Some crucial stats on the online travel industry, including search trends, how customers research travel purchases, and more.
+Here we present some crucial stats on the online travel industry, including digital travel trends, how customers research travel purchases, and more.

 Online Travel Sales Worldwide